Britain's FTSE rebounds from four-month low after EU campaign suspended

 “Shareholders will be hoping that the shape of the company will not affect their payout, but the uncertainty could mean that the firm becomes less attractive versus other high-dividend paying names,” Chris Beauchamp, senior market analyst at IG, said in a note.

-Precious metal miners Randgold Resources Fresnillo also fell.
+Precious metal miners Fresnillo and Randgold also fell.
 They had been among the main beneficiaries of the “risk-off” sentiment that had characterised most of the trading week.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.